magnars/optimus/README.md

      get-assets
      the-strategy
      :cache-live-assets 2000
+     :minify-css true
+     :minify-js true
      :mangle-js-names true))
 ```

 Values in this example are all defaults, so it's just a verbose noop.

-- *cache-live-assets*: Assets can be costly to fetch, especially if
+- `cache-live-assets`: Assets can be costly to fetch, especially if
   you're looking up lots of different regexen on the class path.
   Considering that this has to be done for every request, it can take
   its toll on the load times in development mode.